andreonyzko/social/README.md

 # social
-  A HTML5 & CSS3 course project
+  A Social Network project for the course